 UBS suspended its sales of leveraged and inverse ETFs following the Finra warning, the company said in a July 2009 statement.
 It has resumed selling them and no longer recommends them to clients, Karina Byrne, a spokeswoman, said.
-Morgan Stanley (MS) said the following month it would restrict its sales.
+Morgan Stanley (MS:US) said the following month it would restrict its sales.

 Wells Fargo continues to sell leveraged and inverse ETFs.
 Tony Mattera, a company spokesman, said the firm had “enhanced its policies and procedures” to meet regulatory responsibilities.

 Citigroup spokeswoman Liz Fogarty said the firm has since 2009 enhanced training, policies and procedures in connection with the sale of the products to incorporate Finra’s guidance.

 Wells Fargo, based in San Francisco, was assessed the highest fine at $2.1 million and must pay $641,489 in restitution.
 Citigroup, based in New York, received a $2 million fine and must pay $146,431 in restitution; New York-based Morgan Stanley will pay a $1.75 million fine and $604,584 in restitution; and Zurich-based UBS will pay a $1.5 million fine and $431,488 in restitution.

 In settling the claims, the firms neither admitted nor denied the charges, said Washington-based Finra, the brokerage industry’s self-funded regulator.